 Stopping by a business can be a great way to create an immediate rapport with a manager because your presence can reinforce your authenticity.
 But beware that many managers deal with angry customers and might be on guard when you approach them.
 Since you'll have a conversation, you don't have to squeeze as much into your first few words.
-Name drop here if applicable.

 Hi, < manager name >.
-My name is < >, and I'm the < title > at < your community center/organization name >.
+My name is < \\\\ >, and I'm the < title > at < your community center name >.

-We're implementing a program called Healthy for Life® that inspires people and families to make healthy food choices part of their everyday lives.
+We're implementing a program called Healthy for Life that inspires families to make healthy food choices part of their everyday lives.